+"2(e) "employee" means any person (other than an apprentice) employed on wages, whether the terms of such employment are express or
-2(f) "employer" means, in relation to any establishment, factory, mine, oilfield, plantation, port, railway company or shop -

-(i) belonging to, or under the control of, the Central Government or a State Government, a person or authority appointed by the appropriate Government for the supervision and control of employees, or where no person or authority has been so appointed, the head of the Ministry or the Department concerned,

-(ii) belonging to, or under the control of, any local authority, the person appointed by such authority for the supervision and control of employees or where no person has been so appointed, the chief executive office of the local authority,

-(iii) in any other case, the person, who, or the authority which, has the ultimate control over the affairs of the establishment, factory, mine, oilfield, plantation, port, railway company or shop, and where the said affairs are entrusted to any other person, whether called a manager, managing director or by any other name, such person;

-2(s) "wages" means all emoluments which are earned by an employee while on duty or on leave in accordance with the terms and conditions of his employment and which arc paid or arc payable to him in cash and includes dearness allowance but does not include any bonus, commission, house rent allowance, overtime wages and any other allowance."

-35. A perusal of the definition of 'employer' under Section 2 (f) of the Payment of Gratuity Act shows that in cases not covered under clause (i) or (ii), the person, who, or the authority which, has the ultimate control over the affairs of the establishment, factory, mine, oil field, plantation, port, railway company or shop, and where the said affairs are entrusted to any other person, whether called a manager, managing director or by any other name, such person would fall within the definition of 'employer'.
+- 2(f) "employer" means, in relation to any establishment, factory, mine, oilfield, plantation, port, railway company or shop - - (i) belonging to, or under the control of, the Central Government or a State Government, a person or authority appointed by the appropriate Government for the supervision and control of employees, or where no person or authority has been so appointed, the head of the Ministry or the Department concerned, - (ii) belonging to, or under the control of, any local authority, the person appointed by such authority for the supervision and control of employees or where no person has been so appointed, the chief executive office of the local authority, - (iii) in any other case, the person, who, or the authority which, has the ultimate control over the affairs of the establishment, factory, mine, oilfield, plantation, port, railway company or shop, and where the said affairs are entrusted to any other person, whether called a manager, managing director or by any other name, such person; - 2(s) "wages" means all emoluments which are earned by an employee while on duty or on leave in accordance with the terms and conditions of his employment and which are paid or are payable to him in cash and includes dearness allowance but does not include any bonus, commission, house rent allowance, overtime wages and any other allowance." - 35.
+A perusal of the definition of 'employer' under Section 2 (f) of the Payment of Gratuity Act shows that in cases not covered under clause (i) or (ii), the person, who, or the authority which, has the ultimate control over the affairs of the establishment, factory, mine, oil field, plantation, port, railway company or shop, and where the said affairs are entrusted to any other person, whether called a manager, managing director or by any other name, such person would fall within the definition of 'employer'.

-36. Much emphasis was laid by the learned counsel for the petitioner on the expression "ultimate control over the affairs of the establishment" to contend that on allocation of the 3rd respondent to the 2nd respondent, the petitioner was not having any control over the affairs of the 3rd respondent.

-37. At this stage, it would be relevant to refer Section 116A of the Andhra Pradesh Cooperative Societies Act 1964.

-38. Section 116A of the Andhra Pradesh Cooperative Societies Act 1964 provides as under:

-"116-A.Constitution of common cadre of Employees for certain Societies: - (1) Notwithstanding anything in this Act, the Registrar shall have power to constitute a common cadre for the following posts, namely:- (a) Co-operative Banks:-

-(i) General Managers of Co-operative Central Banks and Deputy General Managers of Apex Bank,

-(ii) Deputy Managers of Co-operative Central Banks and Assistant General Managers of Andhra Pradesh State Co-operative Bank.

-(b) Andhra Pradesh Co-operative Dairy Development Federation:-

-(i) Executive Director, Director (Operation), Director (Planning and Development), Director (Civil), Director (Finance and Accounts) :

-(ii) General Manager, Joint Director, Chief Quality Control Officer, Research Officer, Chief Dairy Economist ;
+- 36. Much emphasis was laid by the learned counsel for the petitioner on the expression "ultimate control over the affairs of the establishment" to contend that on allocation of the 3rd respondent to the 2nd respondent, the petitioner was not having any control over the affairs of the 3rd respondent. - 37.
+At this stage, it would be relevant to refer Section 116A of the Andhra Pradesh Cooperative Societies Act 1964. - 38.
+Section 116A of the Andhra Pradesh Cooperative Societies Act 1964 provides as under: - "116-A.Constitution of common cadre of Employees for certain Societies: (1) Notwithstanding anything in this Act, the Registrar shall have power to constitute a common cadre for the following posts, namely:- - (a) Co-operative Banks:- - (i) General Managers of Co-operative Central Banks and Deputy General Managers of Apex Bank, - (ii) Deputy Managers of Co-operative Central Banks and Assistant General Managers of Andhra Pradesh State Co-operative Bank. - (b) Andhra Pradesh Co-operative Dairy Development Federation:- - (i) Executive Director, Director (Operation), Director (Planning and Development), Director (Civil), Director (Finance and Accounts): - (ii) General Manager, Joint Director, Chief Quality Control Officer, Research Officer, Chief Dairy Economist;